MariaPdg/image-autoencoding/README.md

         # loss_encoder = torch.sum(kld)
         loss_decoder = torch.sum(recon_mse)
 ```
-- Encoder loss corresponds to the penalizer term, which pushed the approximate
+- Encoder loss corresponds to the penalizer term, which pushes the approximate posterior
 to the prior.
 - Decoder loss corresponds to the reconstruction error.
 - We use KL-divergence weighted with batch_size or not in order to achieve a trade-off between two terms.